 These questions, along with a few others that we will outline below, is what makes a Tactical Philanthropist.

-On their own, these questions are regularly asked by wealthy business owners (or their advisors).
-But what makes Chouinard unique amongst his peers, is how a single philanthropic solution answers all of these questions… Donate the company (Patagonia) to further your “Why”.
+On their own, wealthy business owners (or their advisors) as these questions regularly.
+What makes Chouinard unique amongst his peers, is how a single philanthropic solution answers all of these questions… Donate the company (Patagonia) to further your “Why”.

-First step to being a tactical philanthropist is to be clear on your values.
-In the case of the Chouinard-Patagonia transaction, the philanthropic activities were driven, not by an external motivator of tax planning, nor by wealth preservation, nor due to family strife, nor corporate mismanagement.
-Rather, his core values of caring for the environment, ensuring worker well-being, and living modestly is what drives his philanthropy plan.
+- Be clear on your values.
+In the case of the Chouinard-Patagonia transaction, the philanthropic activities are driven, not by an external motivator of tax planning, nor by wealth preservation, nor due to family strife, nor corporate mismanagement.
+Rather, his core values of caring for the environment, ensuring worker well-being, and living modestly drive his philanthropy plan.

 Using the code name Project Chacabuco, a reference to a fishing spot in Chile, a small group of Patagonia lawyers and board members began working on possibilities.

 Over the next several months, the group explored a range of options, including selling part or all of the company, turning Patagonia into a co-operative with the employees as owners, becoming a nonprofit and even using a special purpose acquisition company, or SPAC.

 “We kind of turned over every stone, but there just weren’t really any good options that could accomplish their goals,” said Hilary Dessouky, Patagonia’s general counsel.(New York Times, Sept.
 14, 2022, Republished by the Globe & Mail on Sept.
 15, 2022)